pshdev0/dockermon/README.md

 * Add AWS key checking to see if they've cleared, and add an AWS button to refresh the keys
 * Add VPN connection status
 * Add search function
+* Add Dockermon refresh button to force a logs flush